Caves

 Grotta del Bue Marino

-At the entrance, you will find petroglyphs, symbols of the Ozieri Cult.
+At the entrance, you can find petroglyphs—symbols of the Ozieri Cult.

 or